AdobeDocs/experience-manager-cloud-service.es-ES/help/release-notes/deprecated-removed-features.md

 Lista de acciones:

-* Si usa ACS AEM Commons, actualice a la versión más reciente (al menos 6.11.0) y asegúrese de usar el clasificador `cloud`.
+* If you are using ACS AEM Commons update to latest version (at least 6.11.0) and make sure to use the `cloud` classifier.
-* Si está usando `io.wcm:io.wcm.caconfig.extensions`, actualice esto al menos a la versión 1.9.2
+* If you are using `io.wcm:io.wcm.caconfig.extensions` update this to at least version 1.9.2
 * Reemplace el uso de la biblioteca principal de Google Guava con colecciones JDK o Apache Commons Collections4
 * Si sigue siendo necesario, añada este paquete al proyecto (sustituya la versión por la más reciente disponible):
    * `com.google.guava:guava:33.4.8-jre`